 What we want to be awakened to from this is that the wall that divides this physical world from the world of souls is not a real wall.
 As my father, Rav Berg, would often say, “The world is an illusion.”
 And while we can hear this all the time, the reality is that illusion is strong, and we all, to some degree, have bought into it.
 This is the first, and one of the only times, we find such a revelation, where the gates open and the wall between the physical world where Isaac and Rebecca were living and the world of the souls where Sarah was residing comes down, enabling Isaac to converse and be with his mother as he was before.
 And it is a gift that is available to us, also, on this Shabbat.

 We will never be able to break down this wall while we’re still stuck in, and beholden to, the illusion of the separation of the two worlds.
 But on the Shabbat of Chayei Sarah, we can ask to awaken the desire to overcome the illusion of the wall that exists between the physical world that we reside in and the world of souls, the true world.
-With each degree in which we awaken this consciousness, a little more of that wall of separation starts going down for each of us individually, and for the world.
+With each degree in which we expand our consciousness, a little more of that wall of separation gets removed for each of us individually, and for the world.